 - 1. Strategic planning was completed and implementation has begun. - 2.
 Purchased Frontline Professional Development Management System and has been designed to accommodate Article 13 requests.
 Faculty and staff training will begin Fall 2018. - 3.
 Completed Canvas training, developed and implemented online Canvas training course, intermediate and advanced Canvas training. - 4.
 Piloted new anti-plagiarism software tool but unfortunately, it was bought out and shelved by Turnitin. - 5.
-Began piloting Bluepulse, a live formative feedback system, across four divsion, involving over 12 faculty.
-BluePaulse was updated to version 3.0 and faculty received online training.
-Piloting will continuie in FY 2018-19. - 6.
-Initiated Communities of Practice and will continue them into FY 2018-19. - 7.
-Service learning program and professional development to continue in FY 2018-19. - 8.
-Faculty Diversity Internship Program began FY 2017-18.
-First interns and mentors will start in FY2018-19. - 9.
-Continue online education accessibility tools. - 10.
-Team building workshop was completed. - 11.
-Hired new Distance Education Coordinator, Chris Collins. - b.
+Initiated Communities of Practice and continued into FY 2018-19. - 6.
+Service learning program continued in FY 2018-19. - 7.
+Continue online education accessibility tools. - 8.
+Moved from Building 1 to Building 5 - 9.
+Hired new CTTL Coordinator - b.
 In support of learning, faculty and staff will integrate targeted academic support programs for students and will promote resources available to students through the Learning Center.